yanhann10/ml_interpret/README.md

 <img src="ml_interpret.gif" alt='screenshot'>

-_Note: If preprocessing is needed, it is recommended to preprocess the data prior to the upload since automatic data cleaning is not part of the function. _
+Note: If preprocessing is needed, it is recommended to preprocess the data prior to the upload, since the app does not provide automatic data cleaning.

 ## How to run this demo